lisfon/Udacity_Data_Scientist_Nanodegree/README.md

 ## File Descriptions <a name="files"></a>

-In this repository there is a Python notebook including comments that summarizes the analysis performed.
+In this repository there is a Python notebook including comments that summarize the analysis performed.

 ## Results<a name="results"></a>